Nytah/alx-low_level_programming/0x08-recursion/README.md

 * 4-pow_recursion.c: function that returns the value of x raised to the power of
 * 5-sqrt_recursion.c: function that returns the natural square root of a number
 * 6-is_prime_number.c: function that returns 1 if the input integer is a prime number, otherwise return 0
+* 100-is_palindrome.c: function that returns 1 if a string is a palindrome and 0 if not